ComradDoge/DogeEU4/README.md

 - Nestorian replaces Yazidi in Assyria as it factually does not make sense otherwise.
 - Nestorian is now in the game and use the Patriarchal system with their own icons.
 - Provincial increase from developing production lowered 0.2>0.1 to nerf trade value build up.
-- Yazidi and Bogolimist are no longer on the map, but will come back after a rework of some manner.
+- Yazidi is no longer on the map, but will come back after a rework of some manner.
 - AB: Added an edited mission tree for Trieste and Wallachia/Moldavia from Ante Bellum, a mod that I recommend you to check out.
 - Tweaked the Morroco area by shuffling the development around and making Sale (Pirate Republic) appear at start.
 Allah help us all.
+- Bogomilist reworked.
+Uses anglican religion system with it's own aspects.
+Check the religion description for the special mechanics.

 [/quote]